Father’s Name on Birth Certificate in Arizona

 Either parent can request the documentation acknowledging paternity be rescinded through the Paternity Rescission form within 60 days of the most recent signature (of either the mother or the father) listed on the acknowledgment of paternity paperwork.

-Regardless of whether you are attempting to establish paternity in Arizona or rescind paternity that has already been established, it’s important that the necessary forms be filled out exactly as required and submitted as required or the requests will be denied.
+Regardless of whether you are attempting to establish paternity in Arizona or rescind paternity that has already been created, it’s important that the necessary forms be filled out exactly as required and submitted as needed, or the requests will be denied.
 For additional information on the forms and process required, contact your family law attorney.